Ready to get started? Here are some options to learn more!

-Citation tools (aka citation managers, citation management software) let you store, organize, and share your research citations.
-They also automatically format your bibliographies into whatever style you need (APA, MLA, Chicago, and many more).
+Citation tools help you store, organize, and share your research citations.
+They also automatically format your bibliographies and in-text citations into whatever style you need (APA, MLA, Chicago, and many more).

 UW Libraries supports four citation managers: EndNote Basic, Mendeley, RefWorks, and Zotero.
 These citation managers provide the same basic features -- they allow you to save citations, organize them into folders or libraries, and generate bibliographies and citations as you write.

-To decide which tool is right for you, start by looking through the chart below and talking with people in your department about the tools they use and why.
+To decide which tool is right for you, review the chart below and talk with people in your department about the tools they use and why.
 Once you choose a tool, know that you can always change your mind; sources can easily be transferred between tools.
 (Please note that attachments don't always transfer.)

 *EndNote also has a desktop version available for purchase from the UW bookstore